Malice Mizer: Post projects

-After his departure in 1994, Tetsu released one solo album, and has subsequently taken part in a series of bands such as Zigzo, Mega 8 Ball, Nil; his most recent being The JuneJulyAugust.

-After his departure in early 1999, Gackt started a solo career a year later which has been enormously successful; he is one of Japan's top musicians and TV personalities.
+After his departure in 1994, Tetsu released one solo album, and has subsequently taken part in a series of bands such as Zigzo, Mega 8 Ball, and Nil, with his most recent being The JuneJulyAugust.
+After his departure in early 1999, Gackt started a solo career a year later which has been enormously successful, becoming one of Japan's top solo artists and TV personalities.

 Klaha started a solo career as well in December 2002, but in the middle of 2004 it was announced that his fan club would be closing down, and after that there have been long periods of silence, only broken by rare updates on his site.
-In 2007 he stated on his site that he would resume musical activity that year.
-But this did not happen and no information has been announced since.
+In 2007, he stated on his site that he would resume musical activity that year.
+However, this did not happen and no information has been announced since.
 Yu~ki has not been active on the music scene since 2004 when he wrote the song "Memento", about Kami, for Közi's solo project.
 In an informal conversation with Klaha, he said he would like to return to the music scene.
 Közi formed the industrial duo Eve of Destiny with Haruhiko Ash (ex:The Zolge) and also started a solo career.
-As of Halloween 2008 he is part of the band Dalle.
+From 2008 to 2022, he was part of the band Dalle.
 Around June 2010, Közi started to perform with a band called My Horror Revue.
 He has also formed the band XA-VAT, who held their first performance on November 16, 2010 and released their first single on December 2.
 In 2012, he formed the band ZIZ with the musicians who supported him with his solo career.

-Mana has formed his own solo project Moi dix Mois, which has performed live concerts across Europe.
-In addition to the successful solo project, Mana is a designer for his fashion label Moi-même-Moitié (created in 1999), which focuses on the styles Elegant Gothic Aristocrat and Elegant Gothic Lolita.
+In 2002, Mana formed his own solo project Moi dix Mois, which has performed live concerts across Europe.
+In addition to the successful solo project, Mana is a designer for his fashion label Moi-même-Moitié (founded in 1999), which specializes in Elegant Gothic Aristocrat and Elegant Gothic Lolita styles.
 He also continues to run his indie record label Midi:Nette, and has produced for artists such as Schwarz Stein and Kanon Wakeshima.

-Malice Mizer's song "Gekka no Yasoukyoku" was covered by D on the compilation Crush! -90's V-Rock Best Hit Cover Songs-, which was released on January 26, 2011 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
+Malice Mizer's song "Gekka no Yasōkyoku" was covered by D on the compilation Crush! -90's V-Rock Best Hit Cover Songs-, which was released on January 26, 2011 and features modern visual kei bands covering songs from bands that were important to the '90s visual kei movement.
 Their song "Illuminati" was covered by Moran on its sequel, Crush!
 2 -90's V-Rock Best Hit Cover Songs-, that was released on November 23, 2011.

 Original drummer Gaz died on December 22, 2017, due to illness.